ormisum/homebridge-hygrothermograph-cgdk2/README.md

 ## Legal

-*Xiaomi* and *Mi* are registered trademarks of BEIJING XIAOMI TECHNOLOGY CO., LTD.
+*Qingping* is a registered trademarks of Qingping Technology (Beijing) Co., Ltd.

-This project is in no way affiliated with, authorized, maintained, sponsored or endorsed by *Xiaomi* or any of its affiliates or subsidiaries.
+This project is in no way affiliated with, authorized, maintained, sponsored or endorsed by *Qingping* or any of its affiliates or subsidiaries.